-The VVOE or Electronic Verification of Employment must be obtained within 10 calendar days prior to the funding date for salaried income, and within 30 calendar days prior to the funding date for self-employment income.
-Electronic verification employment data must be current within 30 days of the date of verification.
+- The VVOE must be obtained within 10 calendar days prior to the date of the Note for salaried income, and within 30 calendar days prior to the Signing date for self-employment income. - Verbal or electronic re-verification of employment is acceptable.
+Electronic re-verification employment data must be current within 30 days of the date of the verification.